vasuteotia/LendingCaseStudy/README.md

 # Goals of data analysis:
-Lending loans to ‘risky’ applicants is the largest source of financial loss (called credit loss).
-The credit loss is the amount of money lost by the lender when the borrower refuses to pay or runs away with the money owed.

 The main objective is to be able to identify these risky loan applicants, then such loans can be reduced thereby cutting down the amount of credit loss.